ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - E-) whom
     <hr />
 ## Unite 9
 1. It surprised me ..................
-Halim was the most successful student in the class.&nbsp;<br />
+Halim was the most successful student in the class. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) where
     - B-) when